rowan-m/algo-review-sort/README.md

 "Algorithm, Review, Sort"
 =========================

 Sample code and presentation from PHP Benelux 2013.
-If you watched the talk, please [leave me some feedback](https://joind.in/7790)!
+If you watched the talk, please [leave me some feedback](https://joind.in/8454)!

+There's also a [PDF export of the presentation](/rowan-m/algo-review-sort/raw/master/algo-review-sort.pdf) in case you don't feel like running the code (you should though, it's more fun).

+You can also view the export on [Speaker Deck](https://speakerdeck.com/rowan_m/algorithms-sorting-and-searching)

 Installation
 ------------